base/base/docs/specs/interop/token-bridging.md

 Besides the ERC20 invariants, the SuperchainERC20 will require the following interop specific properties:

-- Conservation of finalized `totalSupply`: The minted `amount` in `finalizeSendERC20()` should match the `amount` that was burnt in `sendERC20To()`, as long as target chain has the initiating chain in the dependency set.
-This implies that finalized cross-chain transactions will conserve the sum of `totalSupply` for each chain in the Superchain.
+- Conservation of finalized `totalSupply`: The minted `amount` in `finalizeSendERC20()` should match the `amount` that was burnt in `sendERC20()`, as long as target chain has the initiating chain in the dependency set.
+  - Corollary 1: Cross-chain transactions will conserve the sum of `totalSupply` for each chain in the Superchain across safe blocks.
-  - Corollary 1: each in flight messages will decrease the `totalSupply` exactly by the burnt `amount`.
+  - Corollary 2: Each initiated but not finalized message (included in initiating chain but not yet in target chain) will decrease the `totalSupply` exactly by the burnt `amount`.
   - Corollary 2: `SuperchainERC20s` should not charge a token fee or increase the balance when moving cross-chain.
   - Question: what should we assume for chains not in the dependency set? a rollback method could modify this invariant to also consider that case.
 - Freedom of movement: Users should be able to send tokens into any target chain that has initiating chain in its dependency set.
   - Question: should we add "deployed" to the invariant or assume its not going to be an issue?
-- [To discuss] Unique Messenger: The `sendERC20()` and `sendERC20To()` functions must exclusively use the `L2toL2CrossDomainMessenger` for messaging.
+- [To discuss] Unique Messenger: The `sendERC20()` functions must exclusively use the `L2toL2CrossDomainMessenger` for messaging.
 Similarly, the `finalizeSendERC20()` function should only process messages originating from the L2toL2CrossDomainMessenger.
   - Corollary: xERC20 and other standards from third party bridges should use different functions.
 - [To discuss] Locally initiated: The bridging action should be initialized from the chain where funds are located only.
   - This is because same address might correspond to different users cross-chain.
 For example, two SAFEs with the same address in two chains might have different owners.
 It it possible to distiguish an EOA from a contract by checking the size of the code in the caller's address, but this will probably change with [EIP-7702](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7702.md).
   - A way to allow for remotely initiated bridging is to include remote approval, i.e. approve a certain address in a certain chainId to spend local funds.
-- [To discuss] Bridge Event: `sendERC20()` and `sendERC20To()` should emit a `Bridged` event.
+- [To discuss] Bridge Event: `sendERC20()` should emit a `Bridged` event.
   - We already have a lot of events triggering from these actions.
 Should we include yet another one?

 **Desired properties**